We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 Meals: Nil

 The Camino begins with crossing the old Roman bridge over the River Nive.
 Today's walk is quite impressive as you climb towards the Franco-Spanish border.
 The first section you will be hiking through pastoral lands with impressive views of the Pyrenees.
-You will cross three cols today, and this is quite an exposed stage so remember your hats, sunscreen and water.
+You will cross three cols today (including Col Lepoeder at 1430m), and this is quite an exposed stage so remember your hat, sunscreen and water.
 Arrive in Roncesvalles with its historic monastery, or continue to Burguete (dependent on availability).
-An optional return transfer is available if you're booked at Burguete - please ask for our rates.
+Today is quite long - we recommend an early start.
+An optional return transfer is available if you are booked at Burguete - please ask for our rates.
 We recommend an early start as today is quite long.
-Distance: 22 or 25km/13.7 or 15.5mi
+Distance: 25km/15.5mi (28km/17.5mi if booked at Burguete) Option: It's possible to split this stage - walk to Orisson (7.5km) or Valcarlos then transfer back to Saint Jean for overnight, transferring back in the morning to recommence walking.
+A supplement applies for the return transfers plus an extra night in Saint Jean is required, must be requested at time of booking.

 Meals: B,D